TiagoKuszek/TiagoKuszek/README.md

-Hi there 👋
+Hello 👋
-My name is Tiago and I am a freelance web developer.
+My name is Tiago and I'm a freelance web developer.
-Looking for a trainee/junior job opportunity to continue learning and strengthening my knowledge.
+I'm looking for a trainee job opportunity to keep learning and strengthening my knowledge.
-I am currently doing a Javascript course to continue advancing with my studies as a web developer and soon I will be doing a React course, I have knowledge of Html, Css, Sass, Scss, Bootstrap, JavaScript.
+I have knowledge of Html,Css, Sass, Scss, Bootstrap, JavaScript.
 Here is my portfolio;
 https://tiagokuszek.github.io/Portfolio/